raye22/ainotator/README.md

 - **Reproducibility** through fixed seeds and complete audit trails
 - **No file modification**: Original data files are never altered

+## 💡 Why It Matters

+Manual annotation of online discourse is slow, inconsistent, and hard to scale.
+Traditional rule-based systems struggle with context, sarcasm, and pragmatic nuance.

+AInotator offers a **practical, theory-aware solution** that:
+- Captures communicative intent beyond surface form
+- Handles non-literal language (sarcasm, irony, rhetorical questions)
+- Maintains theoretical grounding in established CMC frameworks
+- Scales to large datasets while preserving annotation quality
+- Provides transparent reasoning for every decision

+Perfect for CMC researchers studying **stance, identity, politeness, conflict, and solidarity** at scale.

+> LLMs may be changing the game — but we still define the rules.

 ## 🧭 Annotation Schema

 The model follows the **CMC Act Taxonomy** (Herring, Das, and Penumarthy 2005; revised 2024) adapted from CMC pragmatics and politeness theory.